openops/mom/planning/express.md

 If you are running the app locally through your express server, the best way to connect is by doing the following:

-- Turn on Wifi Hotspot of your android phone and connect your Laptop with your phone.
+- Turn on the WiFi Hotspot feature of your android phone and connect your Laptop to the hotspot then:
 - Start your server at localhost (the current server connects through port 8080)
 - Now open terminal and enter `ifconfig` command to find your IP
 ```